shadowblocker/twitter-scraper/snscrape/README.md

 * e.g. python3 user.py bbcnews broadcasters 50000

-This would scrape basic metadata from up to 50,000 of the most recent tweets sent by the account @BBCNews and add the elasticseach tag "broadcasters" to all results.
+This would scrape metadata from up to 50,000 of the most recent tweets sent by the account @BBCNews and add the elasticseach tag "broadcasters" to all results.

 ### UserIDs